Privacy & AI

 *No cookies and dark mode

-The toggle allows you to choose dark vs. light on each page.
-But if you have set a default on your browser, and you toggle away from that default, you would now see a small flash every time you navigate to a new page.
+The no-cookies policy, turns out, does come with some challenges.
+Take the dark-mode toggle on the top right of each page.
+It works just as advertised without cookies, with one exception: If you have set a default on your browser, and you toggle away from it, you now see a small flash every time you navigate to a new page.

 Tradeoffs.